 The COVID vaccine may require two doses and we are allowing as much time as possible for students to be able to receive their vaccines and upload their information.

 If I am a graduate student who is studying 100-percent online can I apply for an exception for the vaccine?

 Yes.
-You may request an exemption from vaccination if your graduate program of study is 100 percent remote and you do not plan to visit Virginia Tech campuses or facilities during the course of the semester.
+Graduate students may request an exemption from vaccination if their graduate program of study is 100 percent remote (i.e., all of their courses are online) and they do not plan to visit Virginia Tech campuses or facilities during the course of the semester.

 Will staff and faculty be required to be vaccinated for COVID-19, too?